 ||Empty string||Required unless you are setting up an ASCII-only delimiter-based field extraction.
 See DELIMS.|

 Field transform syntax descriptions

-Click Expand to see additional information, such as details and configuration examples, about each attribute.
+Click Expand to see additional information, such as details and configuration examples, about each setting.

 A regular expression that operates on your data to extract fields.

 REGEX and the